John0207/John0207.github.io/README.md

 	<li>I created a firebase database and authenticated it with the envPi project.</li>
 	<li>I added functionality to store temperature and humidity data, along with the brightness value underneath a timestamp in the Firebase database.</li>
 	<li>I added functionality to store settings to determine what is too cold, too hot, too humid, etc.</li>
-	<li>All code relating to the storing of data is extracted into separate functions and moved to their own file, which is be referenced in the main file as a class.</li>
+	<li>All code relating to the storing of data is extracted into separate functions and moved to their own file, which is referenced in the main file as a class.</li>
 	<li>The chart is created by reading data through a local JSON file, which is populated with data from the Firebase database.</li>
 </ul>
 <p>